 Defining Common Law Marriage

-Common law marriages are no longer legal in the state of Georgia.
-However, if the common law marriage took place before January 1, 1997 it is still legal.
-This type of marriage means that it was bound without a license and ceremony and met the following qualifications:
+Common law marriages are no longer recognized in the state of Georgia.
+However, if the common law marriage took place before January 1, 1997, it remains legal.
+This type of marriage means that it was bound without a license and ceremony, and met the following qualifications:

 Common Law Divorce & Personal Property

-Once the courts establish a valid common law marriage (prior to January 1, 1997), the state of Georgia consider you and your partner married.
-Accordingly, your marriage can only end by a divorce.
+Once the courts establish a valid common law marriage (before January 1, 1997), the state of Georgia considers you and your partner married.
+Accordingly, your marriage can only end in divorce.
 The courts must terminate a common law marriage like any other marriage.

-Just like in any traditional divorce, a house is typically the most valuable marital asset and holds the largest debt.
-So, it makes sense couples going through a common law divorce want to know what to expect.
+Just as in any traditional divorce, a house is typically the most valuable marital asset and often holds the most significant debt.
+So, it makes sense that couples going through a common law divorce want to know what to expect.
 When it comes to the assets each party possesses, a general rule of thumb during a common law divorce is that the parties walk away from the relationship with whatever each brought into it.
-This includes property and assets, as well as debts.
+This includes property, assets, and debts.

-For example, if a couple moves into a home owned by the woman, and the couple ends up separating, in most cases the woman will keep the house.
+For example, if a couple moves into a home owned by the woman and then separates, in most cases, the woman will retain ownership of the house.
 On the other hand, if the woman had a large amount of credit card debt going into the common law marriage, the man would not be responsible for this after they go their separate ways.

-You can see how the common law divorce cases which involve the house, property and other assets that were owned prior to the union are rather cut and dry.
-It’s those cases which involve homes, properties and assets acquired during the common law marriage that are more complex.
-The couple often sells the property after the divorce if the couple purchased the home together during the marriage.
+You can see how common law divorce cases involving the house, property, and other assets owned before the union are relatively straightforward.
+It’s those cases involving homes, properties, and assets acquired during the common-law marriage that are more complex.
+The couple often sells the property after the divorce, especially if they purchased the home together during the marriage.
 Then, each party takes away half of the proceeds.
-Another option is that one party could buy-out the other party in order to keep possession of the home following the separation.
+Another option is for one party to buy out the other to retain possession of the home following the separation.

 Will You Lose Your House If You Divorce?

-Ultimately, the court decides how to divide common law marital assets and debts.
-So, it is important to have legal representation to guide you through the process of the common law divorce.
+Ultimately, the court determines how to divide common law marital assets and debts.
+So, it is essential to have legal representation to guide you through the process of a common law divorce.

 Get the answers to your questions about common law divorce and the legal support you need, including a free consultation, by calling our family law attorneys in Cumming, GA.